crccheck/recipes/recipes/pie.md

 + pinch of salt
 + 1 T sugar
 - process until butter is broken up (when adding fat, start with the harder fat [butter] then softer [shortening])
-+ ~6 T ice water/vodka until it gets a little past cornmeal stage
++ ~175 mL ice water/vodka until it gets a little past cornmeal stage
 - For double crust, divide roughly equally into balls for the top and bottom crust.
 Mine turned out to be 460g and 395g

 Notes: